 Treat your guest as if your best friend were visiting you in town for the first time and you’ll see how powerful is the true world-of-mouth.
 It’s not about selling rooms anymore – or you’ll have sleepless nights counting the days of your business.
 This is not for any specific hotel/accommodation category but exclusively to the ones looking for the simplest yet memorable guest experience.

 B2B in this case means Back-to-Basics and not Business-to-Business.
 What was one of the very first things you accomplished in school that made you run till home to show off your new skill (your first little kiss don’t count here)?
 Your full name.
 That’s right.
 That’s the one thing we always react no matter what.
-I’ll never forget that very first moment when I entered in a hotel and the doorman opened the door welcoming me using my name.
-Now I know how Obama feels.
+We’ll never forget that very first moment when we entered in a hotel and the doorman opened the door welcoming us using our name.
+Now we know how Obama feels (hun?).
 Hot tip: Aside from the normal tools, use your photography memory and present your guest with this little kind, polite and memorable treat everytime you can.

 #2.
 The waiting game

 In the technology/app era, why on earth is the check-in and check-out such a big pain in the… ?
 Flexibility is key nowadays and very much appreciated.
-I once visited a hotel in Thailand with a 24-hour rule, meaning checking-out only 24-hours after the check-in.
+We once visited a hotel in Thailand with a 24-hour rule, meaning checking-out only 24-hours after the check-in.
 Before that you can waive the do not disturb flag.
 Hot tip: Anticipate as much as you can the check-in process and think about keyless options.
-I still got a magnetic key-bracelet (to open the hotel room) from my past vacation.
+We still got a magnetic key-bracelet (to open the hotel room) from our past vacation.

 Smell is the first thing you sense when entering in a room.
 What if it smells bad?
 Basically, it will compromise and set the tone of your experience because then you’ll start wondering if it smells bad, the bathroom might not be so well cleaned, the sheets not so white, who was the last person here (…) and no one enjoys feeling like the second visit.
 We want to feel smellcomed.
 It’s the most basic comfort tool which immediately puts us in or out our comfort zone.
 Hot tip: Find a universally likeable scent that matches your brand/place, without being too-much-in-your-face type and make guests feel relaxed.